-Before a busy day, or during a quiet period, you may wish to perform a quick test to see if your channels are working as expected.
+Before a busy day, or during a quiet period, you may wish to perform a quick on your Virtual Contact Center (VCC) test to see if your channels are working as expected.

 Perform a Test

 Make an outbound call from the Agent Desktop.
 Don't forget to precede the number by a '1' and the full number.
 For example, 1 0123 456 7891.

 Make test calls to your VCC channel numbers.
 To do this you will need to know the channel numbers that you use with VCC.
 These numbers can be found in your Configuration Manager on the Channels menu.
 You should be able to call the channel numbers, hear the IVR and/or see the call enter the queue all the way to it being accepted by an agent that is waiting for the transaction.

 Some customers use 8xx numbers with other providers outside of VCC.
 These customers have the 8xx number set to 'ring to' or 'forward' to a channel number in VCC.